hsivonen/chardetng/README.md

 This crate aims to be more accurate than ICU, more complete than `chardet`, more explainable and modifiable than `compact_enc_det` (aka. ced), and, in an application that already depends on `encoding_rs` for other reasons, smaller in added binary footprint than `compact_enc_det`.

+## Rayon support

+Enabling the optional feature `rayon` makes `chardetng` run the detection in multithreaded way.
+Unfortunately, the performance doesn't scale linearly with CPU cores, but it's still better than single-threaded performance.
+However, if you can find a parallelization point at some higher-level task, you are probably better off using Rayon there.

 ## Principle of Operation

 In general `chardetng` prefers to do negative matching (rule out possibilities from the set of plausible encodings) than to do positive matching.
 Since negative matching is insufficient, there is positive matching, too.